 In-person parent-teacher conferences are great because you get to see parents face-to-face.
 However, this also means that small talk is a thing!
 Teachers should avoid it at all costs and get right down to business.
 Going off on tangents will waste time and distract the parents from what you want to talk about.

 #3: Letting Parents Interact With Their Child During Class Time

 SchoolCues is an all-in-one school management system for small schools with limited budgets and resources.
-Our solutions include admissions and enrollment, online payments, student information system, gradebook, communications, parent engagement, donations and fundraising, alumni management and more.
+Our solutions include admissions and enrollment, online payments, student information systems, gradebook, communications, parent engagement, donations and fundraising, alumni management, and more.
 Schedule a demo with us today.